Thought this was a great article and something to think about on this Memorial Day long weekend.

 Join us on FB as well

 When it comes to Social Media do you have the right consultant?
 Seems like you can’t throw a rock without hitting someone who claims to do “Social Media”.
 Do you have someone who listens and more importantly will champion your social media strategy and not implement their own?
-We went over the first 5 signs you’ve got a strong SM (Social Media) Consultant or Agency on Monday.
+We went over the first 5 signs you’ve got a strong SM (Social Media) Consultant or Agency previously.
 How to Pick a Strong Social Media Consultant.

 Sorry in advance for the length of this blog it’s longggggg.